 Forgetting about his Digivolution problem, Patamon shook his head.
 "No way!" he said.
 "You're the nicest person ever!"

 "I can't imagine that stuff coming out of your mind any more than coming out of your mouth," TK said.
 "That's just not you."

 Kari shook her head.
-She remembered the surge of despair in her chest when Tai told her he couldn't protect her all the time, pushing her away in one of her darkest times.
-"I really did want Tai to come… even if he had his own job to do…" she whimpered, "and… if that was true… do I really treat him like that?..."
+She remembered the surge of despair in her chest when Tai told her he couldn't protect her all the time, pushing her away when she wanted him the most.
+"I really did want Tai to come… even if he had his own job to do…" she whimpered, "and… if that was true… do I really treat him like that?…"